 - Take inventory of your farm.
-Use a video camera to record or take photos. - Refill prescriptions and medications needed for yourself and livestock. - Put away machinery, tools and equipment and anything that could be damaged by flying objects. - Clear waterways such as culverts, ditches, drains and manholes of any debris that may prevent drainage. - Conduct a structural assessment of all buildings and reinforce weak areas. - Board up windows. - Stock up on fence-repair materials: wire, posts, and staples. - Check to ensure generators are ready and in working order. - Make sure chainsaws are in good working order. - Locate chains and check winches for tree movement off fences and buildings. - Fuel up vehicles, machinery and equipment and have spare fuel available. - Move livestock to secure area or higher ground. - Prepare livestock trailers for travel.
+Use a video camera to record or take photos. - Refill prescriptions and medications needed for yourself and livestock. - Put away machinery, tools and equipment and anything that could be damaged by flying objects. - Clear waterways such as culverts, ditches, drains and manholes of any debris that may prevent drainage. - Conduct a structural assessment of all buildings and reinforce weak areas. - Board up windows. - Stock up on fence-repair materials: wire, posts, and staples. - Check generators and chainsaws to ensure they are ready and in working order. - Locate chains and check winches for tree movement off fences and buildings. - Fuel up vehicles, machinery and equipment and have spare fuel available. - Move livestock to secure area or higher ground. - Prepare livestock trailers for travel.